xe-works/xdd-smash-open/README.md

 ### Audiences

 The xdd-smash framework is the same wherever it sits in a request.
 What changes is what you would use it for.
-These pages cover each side of the market, with examples:

 * [Ad Network](docs/audiences/ad-network.md)
 * [Curator](docs/audiences/curator.md)